RohanDebroy/heroku-buildpack-wkhtmltopdf/README.md

 heroku buildpacks:add --index=1 https://github.com/RohanDebroy/heroku-buildpack-wkhtmltopdf.git
 ```
 ### Aptfile(Optional) <a name="aptfile"></a>
 The <b>Aptfile</b> can be included in the parent directory of you app.
-If you add the latest or custom wkhtmltopdf binary download url to the aptfile as described below then the buildpack can download the version for you and it in to /app/bin folder of heroku.
+If you add the latest or custom wkhtmltopdf binary download url to the aptfile as described below then the buildpack can bypass heroku stack detection and download the version for you.

     #filename should be "Aptfile" without quotes.
     # you can include links to specific .deb files or .tar.xz